R | | Action, Biography, Drama

 Alexander's Pyrrhic victory at the Hydaspes is actually a combination of two actual battles.
 The real Hydaspes battle was a much easier victory for the real Alexander, and Porus became one of his allies.
 The second battle was the siege of Multan, where Alexander was wounded while leading his men as they assaulted the fortress.
 Both battles were victories.

 Our world is gone now.
 Smashed by the wars.
 Now I am the keeper of his body, embalmed here in the Egyptian ways.
 I followed him as Pharaoh, and have now ruled 40 years.
 I am the victor.
 But what does it all mean when there is not one left to ...

-The director's cut is nine minutes shorter than the 175-minute theatrical version.
+The Director's Cut is 9 minutes shorter than the 175-minute theatrical version.
 It is a reworked version although seamless to many.
-Eighteen minutes were cut and nine added.
-Many of the added or extended sequences involved Val Kilmer and Angelina Jolie's characters.
-With battle of Gaugamela now starts earlier.
-Taking a cue from classic movie epics, the opening reels now set up the basic themes with greater economy: Alexander's Oedipal relationship with his parents, Olympias' ambitions for her son, the boy's need to surpass his father, and the entirely natural way in which myth/religion is shown as integral to the ancients' behavior.
-Oliver Stone reworked the third act, juxtaposing events in India and Greece.
-And Jolie's Olympias emerged more as a genuinely pathetic figure in the whole tragedy.
-Stone wanting to isolate her character's own ambition from the one person she loves.
+18 minutes were cut and 9 added.
+Many of the added or extended sequences involve Val Kilmer and Angelina Jolie's characters.
+The battle of Gaugamela now starts earlier.
+Taking a cue from classic movie epics, the opening reel now set up the basic themes with greater economy: Alexander's Oedipal relationship with his parents, Olympias' ambitions for her son, the boy's need to surpass his father, and the entirely natural way in which myth/religion is shown as integral to the ancients' behavior.
+Oliver Stone reworked the third act, too, juxtaposing events in India and Greece.
+Jolie's Olympias emerges now more as a genuinely pathetic figure in the whole tragedy.
 Ptolemy's final scene was edited.
-Stone also reworked Alexander's death scene secondary to audience feedback, adding 17 seconds to the scene.
+Stone also slightly reworked Alexander's death scene because of audience feedback, adding 17 seconds to the scene.

 $13,687,087 28 November 2004